Close

 • Find resources to help you close the gap between training and credentials.

-COOL programs primarily serve active-duty service members — to help you plan for employment.
+COOL programs primarily serve active-duty service members — to help them plan for employment.
 You can use it to figure out what training or skills you might need before you transition.

 How to decide if you need a credential